-Over the last few years the news has been full of stories of glaciers melting, retreating and disappearing but what actually are they and why does their melting matter?
-Confused?
-Never fear, this week we shall be exploring just that!
-We will look back into the mists of time, question why glaciers may grow and shrink, and learn about why walking on glaciers can be quite a risky business even for well train climbers and mountaineers.
+Over the last few years the news has been full of stories of glaciers melting, retreating and disappearing, but what actually are they and why does their melting matter?
+Never fear, in this week we shall be exploring just that!
+We will look back into the mists of time, question why glaciers may grow and shrink, and learn about why walking on glaciers can be quite a risky business, even for well train climbers and mountaineers.
 Happy reading!

-Glaciers are basically giant masses of thick ice, made up by the building up of snow over many years, crushing snow crystals at the bottom until it is very dense.
+Glaciers are basically giant masses of thick ice made by the building up of snow over many years, crushing snow crystals at the bottom until it is very dense.
 The surface snow often melts and falls again each seasons, whilst the harder ice below remains (well, in theory…).
-They can be ‘small’ from a few hundred meters in size, to really quite large covering upto hundreds of kilometres.
+They can be ‘small’ from a few hundred meters in size, to really quite large covering up to hundreds of kilometres.
 However, glaciers aren’t just any old lump of dense snow.

 What makes them special is the fact that they flow.
 Though they are solid, the sheer weight of more snow accumulating at the top of the glacier causes other parts of the glacier to flow.
-This is helped by the fact that the weight and pressure of the ice causes the bottom layer between it and the ground to melt slightly, allowing it to slide.
-Though slow, this involves incredible amounts of power and glaciers have the ability to carry huge rocks and carve out valleys into the landscape.
+This is because the weight and pressure of the ice causes the bottom layer between it and the ground to melt slightly, allowing it to slide.
+Though slow, this movement involves incredible amounts of power and glaciers have the ability to carry huge rocks and carve out valleys into the landscape.
 Many valleys and dips in mountainsides seen today were created by glaciers that were around thousands of years ago.

 Where are they?

 Glaciers are also more common than you’d think.
-10% of earths land surface is covered by them, this being both in the Arctic and Antarctic but also high up in the mountains ranges of every continent apart from Australia (unless you count New Zealand which has a few).
+10% of earths land surface is covered by them, this being both in the Arctic and Antarctic but also high up in the mountains ranges of every continent apart from Australia (unless you count New Zealand as part of the continent as it has a few).

-During the last ice age ice sheets completely covered about a third of earths land, going as far south as Germany in Europe and New York in North America.
+During the last ice age ice sheets completely covered about a third of earth’s land surface, going as far south as Germany in Europe and New York in North America.
 As so much water was trapped as ice on top of land, it meant that sea levels were lower, so Britain was connected to France by a large land bridge and the boot of Italy looked a lot more like an ankle boot.